daveohua/tassomai-automation-linux/README.md

 7. This is all for 1 question.
 It will do this X times (depending on how many sections there are in the quiz)

-8. At the end of the quiz, it will grab the dictionary in `answers.json` and store it online <a href="https://github.com/Gloryness/tassomai-automation/blob/master/answers.json">here.</a>
+8. At the end of the quiz, it will grab the dictionary in `answers.json` and store it online in a private repository that is not viewable by any third party due to in violation of Tassomai TOS.

 **Currently as of 13/11/20 at 20:33 PM GMT, 1313 questions have been answered!**